dxc-technology/dxc-digitalexplorer/training/Workspaces/workspaceNLPReader.md

 :bulb: The text pages are defined by 5000 characters sections from the original document and do not represent the actual pages within the original document

----

-Usage of insights within the other workspace features

-- Included within the graph and compare views

-Updates to be made to

-- heatmap view
-- download to csv
-- send to